Missy Elliott, Ella Mai, Kehlani & More Remember Aaliyah On The 18th Anniversary Of The Singer’s Death

 “Aaliyah it’s been 18 years now but your STYLE & MUSIC still continues to IMPACT all the generations behind you!”
 Elliott tweeted.
 “May you rest In paradise in PEACE You will NEVER be forgotten so MANY LOVE you Babygirl WE ALL MISS YOU!”

 Ella Mai also reflected on the loss of Aaliyah on her Twitter page.
 The “Boo’d Up” singer shared that the “One In a Million” songstress was an “inspiration” to her in her own career.
 Singer Kehlani also paid tribute to Aaliyah on her Twitter page, stating that she always “forgets how young Aaliyah was,” when she died.
-The Romeo Must Die actress was just 22 when she passed away.
+The Romeo Must Die actress was just 22-years-old when she passed away.

 Aaliyah and seven others were killed in a plane crash on August 25, 2001.
-The crew was heading back home after shooting a video for her song “Rock The Boat” off of her final album, titled Aaliyah.
+The crew was heading back home after shooting a video for her song, “Rock The Boat,” off of her final album, titled Aaliyah.
 The small plane was found in the Bahamas after going down in a swamp shortly after leaving for Miami.

 At the time of her death, Aaliyah had already established herself into superstardom.
 The singer was a five-time Grammy nominee and had received praise for her albums, Age Ain’t Nothing But a Number and One in a Million while she was alive.
 One in a Million reportedly went double platinum in 1997.
-Aaliyah earned the singer a posthumous Grammy nod and sold 2.4 million copies when it was released.
+Aaliyah earned a posthumous Grammy nod and sold 2.4 million copies when it was released.

 While Aaliyah’s death was almost two decades ago, the singer still has a tremendous impact on pop culture.
 In addition to being credited as inspiration from upcoming artists like Victoria Monet, Aaliyah’s signature look is also memorialized in various ways.

-In October 2018, the singer was honored with a collection by MAC inspired by her iconic makeup looks she wore in the 1990s.
-The long-awaited makeup collaboration was something the singer’s fans had petitioned for several years, per Elle.
+In October, 2018, the singer was honored with a collection by MAC inspired by her iconic makeup looks she wore in the 1990s.
+The long-awaited makeup collaboration was something the singer’s fans had requested for several years, per Elle.

 View this post on Instagram